Hatoris/taskwarrior_jrnl_hook/README.md

 $ task 1 start
 ```

-That action will call the hook and run jrnl like this :
+That action will call the hook and run jrnl as a subprocess.

 ```sh